ccvf2s/exchange-app/README.md

 Symfony 4 test (Exchange APP)

-- You need to have PHP 7.1 or more to make this small application runs.
+- You need to have PHP 7.1 or higher to make this small application runs.
 - You need to have composer in your computer